Marvials/cli-task-manager/README.md

 Status Tracking: Filter tasks by status (To do, Doing, Done).

-Timezone Aware: Correctly handles timezones using TIMESTAMPTZ, ensuring task creation times are accurate regardless of where you are.
+Timezone Aware: Automatically handles timezones to ensure task creation times are accurate regardless of your location.

 Persistent Storage: Uses PostgreSQL for reliable data persistence.